dma-neves/dcpu/README.md

 **Description:**
   - A simple 8bit cpu that will be devoloped in VHDL implicitly using logic gates and a structural (instead of high level behavioral) description (exception for the DFlipFlop implementation because of latching issues).
 Devoleped using the Xilinx ISE tool.
   - This cpu isn't suposso to be in any way revolutionary, efficient or well optimized, i'm only trying to design the simplest possible system that has all the basic features that a cpu needs.
-The aim of this project ist there fore only to learn more about cpu/computer architecture and digital systems implementation.
+The aim of this project is therefore only to learn more about cpu/computer architecture and digital systems implementation.

 **Schematics:**\
-  Main:
+  - Main:
   ![alt text](https://github.com/dma-neves/VHDL_8bitCPU/blob/main/other/cpu.png)

-  Control Unit:
+  - Control Unit:
   ![alt text](https://github.com/dma-neves/VHDL_8bitCPU/blob/main/other/CU.png)

-  Seven State State Machine:
+  - Seven State State Machine:
   ![alt text](https://github.com/dma-neves/VHDL_8bitCPU/blob/main/other/seven_state_sm.png)

 **Specifications:**